mcellteam/cellblender_tutorials/ficks_laws.rst

 Full Length Simulation
 ---------------------------------------------

-If everything has gone as expected, try running for the entire length of 5000 iterations.
+If everything has gone as expected, try running for the entire time length of 5000 iterations.

 Change the **Iterations** from to "**iters / 10**" back to "**iters**" and run again.